driteknight/AnalysisTest/PULL_REQUEST_TEMPLATE.md

 # Reviewer
 - [ ] I am able to understand the code easily
-- [ ] The code do what it claims to do
+- [ ] All features mentioned in the acceptance are implemented
-- [ ] Code conforms to architecture
+- [ ] Code conforms to architecture (Package names, file names, dependencies)
 - [ ] Error messages meaningful
 - [ ] Sonarqube results have been verified
 - [ ] Code coverage is verified